NinjaRMM/ninjaone_mobile_screening_android/README.md

 1. Please download this repo and get the app running on your machine/IDE.

-2. Feel free to improve any pre-developed code.
-If so, please add a new IMPROVEMENTS_README.md to the project and list the improvements you've made.
+2. Add your name to IMPROVEMENTS_README.md.
+Feel free to improve any pre-developed code.
+List out changes and improvements you've made in this file.

 3. Assignment Steps: